Fall 2023 First-Year Students

 - Blue Ridge Community College

 Current Shenandoah University Students

-All CAS students with a minimum cumulative GPA of 3.5 are eligible to complete honors courses.
+All College of Arts and Sciences, School of Business, and Nursing students with a minimum cumulative GPA of 3.5 are eligible to complete honors courses.
 These courses will be marked as honors classes on your transcript.
-Current First-Years have the opportunity to apply during the spring semester to join the CAS Honors program in their second year at SU.
-A completed application needs to be submitted by email to Dr. Laurel Rodgers (firstname.lastname@example.org) by 5:00PM on February 26, 2021.
+Current First-Years have the opportunity to apply during the spring semester to join the Honors program in their second year at SU.
+A completed application needs to be submitted by email to Dr. Jon Udelson (firstname.lastname@example.org) by 5:00PM on March 6, 2023.
 The application must include one letter of recommendation from a Shenandoah University faculty member, a cover page, a copy of your resume, and the two required essays.
 Application materials can be found below.
-Upon review of all applications, qualified students will be invited to an interview on March 20, 2021.
-Please direct all questions to the program director, Dr. Laurel Rodgers.
+Upon review of all applications, qualified students will be invited to an interview on March 24, 2023.
+Please direct all questions to the program co-director, Dr. Laurel Rodgers.

 Requirements to remain within the Honors Program

 To remain within the Honors Program all students must maintain a minimum overall GPA of 3.5 at the end of each academic year.
 Students who fall below the 3.5 GPA will be allowed one probationary semester.
 Students who fail to demonstrate adequate progress toward the minimum GPA or completion of Honors Program course requirements will be removed from the program.
 All students must also maintain good academic and social standing as defined by the academic catalog; a single infraction may result in the removal from the program.